 Grubex from Scott’s is effective and long lasting pest control but like diazinon can take 3 weeks to kills the grubs under many conditions.
 Scott’s recommends applying Spring to Late Summer before insects hatch to prevent turf grass damage.

-But it is probably better to apply around July once you know numbers of adult grubs are high, soil moisture is low to keep egg laying concentrated.
+The best time to apply is probably around July once you know the numbers of adult grubs are high, soil moisture is low to keep the beetles egg laying concentrated.